İsmail Özden: Assassination

-On 15 August 2018, the Turkish Armed Forces (Türk Silahlı Kuvvetleri, TSK), in cooperation with the National Intelligence Organization of Turkey (Milli İstihbarat Teşkilatı, MİT) carried out a cross-border airstrike into Iraqi territory.
+On 15 August 2018, the Turkish Armed Forces (Türk Silahlı Kuvvetleri, TSK), in cooperation with the National Intelligence Organization of Turkey (Milli İstihbarat Teşkilatı, MİT) carried out a Turkish Air Force cross-border airstrike into Iraqi territory.
 The operation was named "Bedirhan Mustafa Karakaya" after a ten-month-old baby boy, who was killed along with his mother by an improvised explosive device of the PKK in their private car.
 The boy and his mother had been returning from their visit to the boy's father, who was serving as a gendarmerie sergeant stationed at Yüksekova, Hakkari, southeastern Turkey on 31 July 2018.
 The MİT was able to listen to Özden's satellite phone and was thus able to localize his whereabouts.
 His activity was observed for three days.

 A Turkish intelligence unit reported that Özden had arrived in Kocho village at around 12:00 hours local time on 15 August 2018.
 He was to attend a memorial service for the victims of the Sinjar massacre, which was perpetrated by the Islamic State of Iraq and the Levant (ISIL) on the resident Yazidis in early August 2014.
 He remained in the area for about three and half hours.
 The airstrike did not begin during this time due to Özden's proximity to a large number of civilians.
 He left the meeting place at around 15:30 in an armored vehicle in a convoy of four cars, which was observed by air and land for approximately 20 minutes.
 The airstrikes were carried out as part of a series of Turkish cross-border military operations with the alleged permission of the Iraqi government.

 Legacy

-Ismail Özden is viewed by many Yazidi as a hero of the resistance of the Yazidi against ISIS.
+Ismail Özden is viewed by many Yazidis as a hero of the resistance of the Yazidis against ISIS.
 In Turkey Özden was viewed as a terrorist and he became the first person to be wanted on the Turkish government's red list.
 The monetary reward for him amounted to ₺ 4 million (more than $1 million USD).
 A ceremony was held to mourn his death in Celle, Germany.